NGRASS3/ticket-lifecycle/README.md

 <h3>Assignment and Communication</h3>
 Next we login as an Agent and see a list of the current active tickets.
-Typically Queue managers will assign priority tickets to the appropriate agents as well as assigning proper SLAs.
+Typically Queue Managers will assign priority tickets to the appropriate agents as well as assigning proper SLAs.

 ![image](https://user-images.githubusercontent.com/111653930/235742803-093ecfbb-8cef-48b1-a6f8-30f6e02e366f.png)